Skip to content

 Even if item IDs cannot overlap in a customer's system, Ibexa recommends using different item types to provide independent tracking and cross-item type recommendations, such as, for example, "Users who read this article also watched these videos" or "Users who liked this gallery also read these articles".

 High quality recommendations can only be delivered if the underlying data is correct and consistent.
-For consistent tracking it is crucial to choose and use a consistent identifier for a user.
+For consistent tracking it's crucial to choose and use a consistent identifier for a user.
 A user usually visits a website anonymously.
 Therefore, their identifier is either a first-party cookie or a session ID provided by the website.
-If there is no existing user ID handling that we can re-use, it is recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
+If there is no existing user ID handling that can be re-used, it's recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
 If there is a login mechanism, the user is usually tracked with a temporary identifier before the login.
 Immediately after a successful login process a Login event must be sent.
 At this point a pseudonymous user ID, for example, a system's internal registration id, must be used.
 After logout, the anonymous user ID can be used again.

 Note